 FIS and Worldpay do not, as a matter of course, make public long-term projections as to their respective future revenues, earnings or other results due to, among other reasons, the unpredictability and subjectivity of the underlying assumptions and estimates inherent in preparing financial projections.
-Although in the view of FIS management and Worldpay management the unaudited prospective financial information described below and the estimated synergies described in "Certain Estimated Synergies Attributable to the Merger" beginning on page 133, in each case, were prepared on a reasonable basis, neither FIS nor Worldpay endorses the unaudited prospective financial information or estimated synergies as a reliable indication of future results.
-The unaudited prospective financial information set forth below under the headings "Certain Stand-Alone FIS Unaudited Prospective Financial Information Used by Credit Suisse" is included herein because such information was provided by FIS management or Worldpay management, as applicable, and, with the authorization of Worldpay board's consideration of a possible transaction with FIS.
-The unaudited prospective financial information set forth below under the headings "Certain Stand-Alone Worldpay board in connection with the Worldpay board's consideration of a possible transaction with FIS.
-The unaudited prospective financial information set forth below under the headings "Certain Stand-Alone FIS Unaudited Prospective Financial analyses that were presented to the Worldpay board in connection with the Worldpay board's consideration of a possible transaction with FIS.
-The unaudited prospective and Goldman Sachs" and "Certain Stand-Alone FIS Unaudited Prospective Financial Information Used by Centerview and Goldman Sachs" and "Certain Stand-Alone FIS Unaudited Prospective Financial Information Used by Centerview and Goldman Sachs" is included herein because such information was provided by FIS management, as applicable, and, with the authorization of FIS management
+Although in the view of FIS management and Worldpay management the unaudited prospective financial information described below and the estimated synergies described in "-Certain Estimated Synergies Attributable to the Merger" beginning on page 133, in each case, were prepared on a reasonable basis, neither FIS nor Worldpay endorses the unaudited prospective financial information or estimated synergies as a reliable indication of future results.
+The unaudited prospective financial information set forth below under the headings "-Certain Stand-Alone FIS Unaudited Prospective Financial Information Used by Credit Suisse" and "-Certain Stand-Alone Worldpay Unaudited Prospective Financial Information Used by Credit Suisse" is included herein because such information was provided by FIS management or Worldpay management, as applicable, and, with the authorization of Worldpay board's consideration of a possible transaction with FIS.
+The unaudited prospective financial information set forth below under the headings "-Certain Stand-Alone FIS Unaudited Prospective Financial Information Used by Centerview and Goldman Sachs" and "-Certain Stand-Alone Worldpay Unaudited Prospective Financial Information Used by Centerview and Goldman Sachs" is included herein because such information was provided by FIS management or Worldpay management, as applicable, and, with the authorization of FIS management, was used by FIS' financial advisors in connection with their financial analyses that were presented to the FIS board's consideration of a possible transaction with Worldpay.